drostron/slamdata-docs/source/slamdown-reference.rst

 5.5 Dropdowns
 ~~~~~~~~~~~~~

-Dropdowns allow users to select one (and only one) value from a list
+Dropdowns allow user's to select one (and only one) value from a list
 of options, similar to radio buttons.
 Unlike radio buttons, however,
 dropdown elements typically take up less space in the browser and
-are more suitable to longer lists of values.
+are more suitable for longer lists of values.

 Use a comma-separated list in braces (``{}``) to indicate a dropdown
 element.

-.. hint:: **Array Evaluation**

-	When referring to a variable that is an array, which is what
-	a dropdown variable is, the variable must be followed by
-	the ``[_]`` operator.
-See query example below.

 A dropdown array variable can be used in a query whether it was
-defined statically in Slamdown or dynamically through an evaluated
+defined statically in SlamDown or dynamically through an evaluated
 SQL² query.
-An example query within a Query Card would look like this.
+An example query within a **Query Card** would look
+as follows.

+Example:

 ::

+	SELECT *
+        FROM `/mydb/mytable`
-	SELECT * FROM `/mydb/mytable` WHERE city IN :mycity[_]
+        WHERE city IN :mycity

 5.5.1 Static Dropdown